okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 <figcaption>2a.
 The Distributive Property</figcaption>

-The left and right hand side are equivalent, and we've done this by abstracting the `x` out and multiplying the `y` and `z` together.
+The left and right-hand side are equivalent, and we've done this by abstracting the `x` out and multiplying the `y` and `z` together.

 ![Distributive Property with Numbers](../assets/2020-07-10-distributive-numbers.png)